spiffdev/help-pages/pages/04.Spiff-Concepts/03.workflows/01.workflow-details/02.panels/docs.md

 ![](https://help.spiff.com.au/user/pages/04.Spiff-Concepts/03.workflows/01.workflow-details/02.panels/Screen%20Shot%202020-09-22%20at%2012.14.07%20pm.png)

-2. Now go to your scene explorer on the right hand side and select the Materials drop down.
+2. Now go to your Scene Explorer on the right hand side and select the **Materials** drop down.
 Here you will see the names of the panels in your model.
 This models panel is called Label.

  ![](https://help.spiff.com.au/user/pages/04.Spiff-Concepts/03.workflows/01.workflow-details/02.panels/Screen%20Shot%202020-09-22%20at%2012.14.17%20pm.png)

-### A Panel is Needed:
-- To have content rendered appear in place on the output file used to fulfil the personalized item (pdf).
-- To have content rendered in a step appear on a 3D model.

-### Naming your Panel:
+### Naming your Panels

-It is important to note that for the purposes of the output file (pdf), you can name your panel anything.
-But to have the panel appear on a 3D model, you must match the panel name exactly (case sensitive) to the material name of portion of the 3D model you would like your panel to appear on.
+It is important to to match the panel names **exactly** (case sensitive) to the material name of portion of the 3D model you would like your panel to appear on.
+If you don't do this, the design will not show on your model.